wein.plus

 Many wine enthusiasts wonder what it actually costs wineries to produce a bottle of wine.
 In fact, it is surprisingly little – but significantly more than what is displayed on the price tags at discount stores.
 Matthias Stelzig has calculated it for us.

 Many consumers are looking for a decent everyday wine.
-It should preferably come from a winemaker who stands behind their wine as a person.
-Let's call him Bernie Grounded.
+It should preferably come from a winemaker who stands behind his wine as a person.
+Let’s call him Bernie Down-to-Earth.
 The locations of his 15-hectare family business are not too steep, saving him time in management.
 The climate and soil are suitable.

-With a harvester, the harvesting costs are one-third of manual picking
+With a harvester, the harvesting costs are one-third of hand-picking

 deutscheweine.de